lazzard/php-ftp-client/README.md

 // remove an FTP file
 $client->removeFile($remoteFile);

-// remove a directory (this will remove all the file within the directory)
+// remove an FTP directory (be careful all the files within this directory will be removed)
 $client->removeDirectory($directory);

 // rename an FTP file/directory